 - Clinical Practica.
 Coursework is just one part of a speech-language pathology graduate education; practical clinical experience is equally important.
 Practica are designed to give students hands-on experience in diverse settings and log the clinical hours necessary to satisfy speech-language pathology education requirements.

 - Accreditation.
 Students should look for a school that has an accredited speech-language pathology program.
 The primary body for this validation is the Council on Academic Accreditation in Audiology and Speech-Language Pathology, which is part of the American Speech-Language-Hearing Association (ASHA).
-Elmhurst College’s master’s program in speech-language pathology is accredited.
+Elmhurst University’s master’s program in speech-language pathology is accredited.

 A master’s degree in communication sciences and disorders can be completed in as few as 20 months.
 In most cases, the admission requirements are similar to those for other graduate degree programs: a completed application, GRE scores, certain prerequisites, official transcripts and a personal statement.

 Once you have your master’s, you are ready for certification as a speech-language pathologist.
 ASHA maintains the widely recognized and accepted Certificate of Clinical Competence (CCC), which attests to the “level of excellence” in practicing professionals.
 The certification has one designation for audiology (CCC-A) and one for speech-language pathology (CCC-SLP).
 There are several factors that figure into certification.
 Passing an exam is one, and another requirement is the completion of a supervised fellowship.